qiajue/CodebaseToPrompt/README.md

   Your selections are remembered so you can pick up where you left off.

 - **LLM-Ready Output**
-  Generates a format that’s easy to paste into chatbots and other AI tools.
+  Generates a format that's easy to paste into chatbots and other AI tools.

 - **Token Count Estimate**
   Provides a rough calculation of how many tokens the selected content might use.

+- **Flexible Text Selection**
+  Choose between selecting text or copying directly to clipboard, ensuring compatibility with both HTTP and HTTPS environments.

 ---